KarolBedkowski/prom-dbquery_exporter/README.md

 Oracle return column in upper case.
 Probably NLS_LANG environment variable should be also used in most cases (i.e. `NLS_LANG=American_America.UTF8`).

 All queries should be reasonable fast - long queries should be avoided.
 As a rule of thumb - each request should take no more 1 minute.
+Longer queries can by scheduled, run and it result cached in background in defined intervals.

 There is a simple protection preventing to run exactly the same queries (request) parallel.
 When next query arrive it may wait up to 5 minutes to previous request finished.
 After 15 minutes from start